edgar-treischl/ReportMaster/README.md

 ## ReportMaster in Action

 The `run_CronJob()` function is the main function of the package.
-It checks for expired surveys and creates reports for them.
+It checks for expired surveys, creates reports, and notifies the user via email in case of an error.
+Thus, the function is designed to be run as a cron job.

 ``` r
 library(ReportMaster)